 Since external tie rods are outside the liquid, they are less exposed to corrosive effects, enhancing durability.

-For bigger tanks, external tie rods reduce the need for thicker panels or complex internal bracing, lowering material and labor costs.
+For bigger tanks, the external tie rod system reduces the need for thicker panels or complex internal bracing, lowering material and labor costs.

 External rods allow quick visual inspection, ensuring the tank remains safe and structurally sound.